Quasiperiodic Poincare Persistence at High Degeneracy: Abstract

 \section{Abstract}

-For Hamiltonian systems with degeneracy of any higher order, we study the persistence of resonant invariant tori, which as some lower-dimensional invariant tori might be elliptic, hyperbolic or of mixed types.
-Hence we prove a quasiperiodic Poincar\'{e} theorem at high degeneracy.
-This answers a long standing conjecture on the persistence of resonant invariant tori in quite general situations.
+For Hamiltonian systems with high-order degenerate perturbation, we study the persistence of resonant invariant tori, where the resonant tori might be elliptic, hyperbolic or mixed types.
+As a consequence, we prove a quasiperiodic Poincar\'{e} theorem at high degeneracy.
+This answers a long standing conjecture on the persistence of resonant invariant tori in general situations.